Glucose strategies – 11 tips to flatten your glucose curve

 6. Sleep well

 Poor sleep affects the body in a number of ways, so it’s no surprise it can also impact blood sugar levels.
-A study found that later bedtimes and poor sleep efficiency (the ratio between the actual time someone spends asleep and the total amount of time they’re in bed) correlates to higher levels of glucose in the blood following breakfast the next morning.
-Aim for 7 to 9 hours of sleep per night.
-To maximize quality sleep time, establish a nightly routine and try to stick to similar bedtime and wake times every day, including the weekends.
+A 2021 study found that later bedtimes and poor sleep efficiency (the ratio between the actual time someone spends asleep and the total amount of time they’re in bed) correlates to higher levels of glucose in the blood following breakfast the next morning.
+Aim for 7–9 hours of sleep per night.
+To maximize quality sleep time, establish a nightly routine and try to stick to similar bedtime and waking times every day, including the weekends.

 7. Drink apple cider vinegar